Simple Hair Care Tips For Healthy Hair

 - Reduction in the lubricants on the surface of the hair shaft.

-Aside chemical relaxers, other products on your hair such as dyes, hair sprays, gels, and mousses can also increase weathering.
+Aside from chemical relaxers, other products on your hair such as dyes, hair sprays, gels, and mousses can also increase weathering.
 And equally, reduce the natural lubricants on your hair.

 Hair Care Tips for Healthy Hair Growth